 - GDP per capita, after a 6-year plunge during the economic crisis, started to slowly rise in 2017.
-It still has not reached its pre-crisis levels, the pandemic taking its toll too, remaining lower than the EU average. - Long-term unemployment at 10.5% is the highest among EU countries and a persisting issue connected to unregistered precarious work, the informal economy and significant strains on social security and public revenue. - Fatal accidents at work are on the same levels have overall slightly increased in the last decade, from 0,73% to 0,9%, presenting a decrease since 2018.
+It still has not reached its pre-crisis levels, the pandemic taking its toll too, remaining lower than the EU average. - Long-term unemployment at 10.5% is the highest among EU countries and a persisting issue connected to unregistered precarious work, the informal economy and significant strains on social security and public revenue. - Fatal accidents at work remain on low levels, despite their slight increase in the last decade, from 0.73% (2010) to 0.9% (2019).